snaco/image-generateion/README.md

     You can provide `--output-dir=<directory>` to specify where to save the output images.
 This can be a relative path like `./my/awesome/dir` or an absolute path like `/home/user/even/cooler/dir`

     You can provide `--seed=<number>` to make each image generated use the same seed instead of randomizing (normal behavior).

+    You can provide `--safe` to enable NSFW content checking.
+If it detects nsfw content it will black out the image.

     You can provide `--negative-prompt="<prompts>"` to influence what you don't want in your image.
 This can be a comma separated list or just a single prompt. e.g: `--negative-prompt="duplication artifacts"` or `--negative-prompt="duplication artifacts, bad anatomy, bad face"` the effectiveness of this is questionable depending on the diffuser but it definitely doesn't hurt to try.